 Ensure your PC or Mac is connected to the internet, not firewalled, and that you ideally pause any antivirus clients you may have running.

 Then begin the GMS2 installer.

-You need to complete the whole installer without errors or restart prompts in order to successfully install GMS2.
+You need to complete the whole installer without any errors or any restart prompts in order to have successfully installed GMS2.

 While your install is in progress, please check our Required SDKs FAQ to check that your SDKs and other external tools are set up correctly for your relevant target platforms and the specific version of GMS2 you're installing, otherwise you might have issues building projects when GMS2 does install correctly.